heterose/InditexPrueba/README.md

     the endpoint (GET) that will be called through the user interface layer with the corresponding parameters.

+dto
+    <b>InditexPriceDTO.java</b>: A data transfer object has been generated to decouple the use of the
+    database entity (InditexPrice) in the different layers.

 entity
     <b>InditexPrice.java</b>:JPA entity that stores the data returned by the componente
     of the data access layer to the business logic layer.